A Periodicity Result for Tilings of $\mathbb Z^3$ by Clusters of Prime-Squared Cardinality: Weak Periodicity Assuming the Spectral Measure is Supported on the Union of Finitely Many Lines

 \begin{lemma} Let $(Y, \mc Y, \nu)$ be a probability space equipped with a measure preserving $\Z^3$-action.
 Let $\Gamma$ be a finite index subgroup of $\Z^3$ and $\vp:Y\to \R/\Z$ be a measurable function.
 For each $y\in Y$ we have the function $\vp_y:\Gamma\to \R/\Z$ which takes $g\in \Gamma$ to $\vp(g\cdot y)$.
 Then the sets

-are measurable. \end{lemma} \begin{proof}\footnote{Thanks to Ronnie Pavlov and Nishant Chandgotia for helping with this proof.} We give the proof for $\Gamma=\Z^3$ and leave the general case as an exercise.
+are measurable. \end{lemma} \begin{proof}\footnote{Thanks to Ronnie Pavlov and Nishant Chandgotia for helping with this proof.} We give the proof for $\Gamma=\Z^3$.
+The general case is identical after identifying $\Gamma$ with $\Z^3$ via a choice of basis, the resulting $\Z^3$-action on $(Y, \mc Y, \nu)$ being again measure preserving.
 First we show that $E$ is measurable.
-We know that $\mc P(\R/\Z)$, the set of all the probability measures in $\R/\Z$, is metrizable (in the weak* topology).
+We know that $\mc P(\R/\Z)$, the set of all the probability measures in $\R/\Z$, is metrizable (in the weak-$*$ topology).
 Choose a metric $d$ on $\mc P(\R/\Z)$.
 For each $n\geq 1$ and each $y\in Y$, define probability measure $\lambda_{n, y}$ by writing